chrisxfire/chrisxfire.github.io/content/notes/itil-4/technical-management-practices/Deployment Management ITIL 4 Practice Guide.md

 Axelos International (https://www.axelos.com)

 # 2. Overview
 **Key Message**: The purpose of the deployment management practice is to move new or changed hardware, software, documentation, processes, or any other component to live environments.
-It may also be involved in deploying components to other environments for testing or staging.</p></td></tr></tbody></table>
+It may also be involved in deploying components to other environments for testing or staging.

 **Deployment** — The movement of any service component into any environment.